psychotimmy/aoc2023-cpm/README.md

 Day1-2.pas - runs in 47 seconds using the puzzle data.

-Day1-2.mod - runs in 4 minutes 15 seconds using the puzzle data, even with a slightly more efficient algorithm than the Turbo Pascal version ...
-Experiments with the suggestions for efficient programming in the FTL Z80 user guide (pg 115-116) (Dowloaded from: https://www.cpcwiki.eu/index.php/Hisoft_FTL_Modula-2) made no improvement.
+Day1-2.mod - runs in 2 minutes 58 seconds using the puzzle data, even with a slightly more efficient algorithm than the Turbo Pascal version ...
+Experiments with the suggestions for efficient programming in the FTL Z80 user guide (pg 115-116) (Dowloaded from: https://www.cpcwiki.eu/index.php/Hisoft_FTL_Modula-2) made no improvement, but eliminating the use of Pos if the substring couldn't possibly be in the check string reduced execution time by around 30% (from 4m 15s)!

 Day2-1.pas - runs in 7 seconds using the puzzle data.